turbot/steampipe-plugin-gcp/docs/tables/gcp_sql_database_connections_daily.md

 # Table: gcp_sql_database_connections_daily

 Google cloud Monitoring Metrics provide data about the performance of your systems.
-The `gcp_sql_database_connections_daily` table provides metric statistics at 24 hour intervals for the last year.
+The `gcp_sql_database_connections_daily` table provides metric statistics at 24 hour intervals for the past year.

 ## Examples